ACEnglish/truvari/README.md

 4. Finally, paste ALL of the information inside `giab_report.txt` into the "RawData" tab.
 Be careful not to alter the report text in any way.
 If successul, the "Formatted" tab you will have a fully formated report.

-While truvari can use other benchmark sets, this formatted report currently only works with GIAB SV v0.5 and v0.6.
-Work will need to be done to ensure truvari can parse future GIAB SV releases.
+While Truvari can use other benchmark sets, this formatted report currently only works with GIAB SV v0.5 and v0.6.
+Work will need to be done to ensure Truvari can parse future GIAB SV releases.

-ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/
+<a href="ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/">GIAB v0.6 Download Link</a>

 Include Bed & VCF Header Contigs
 --------------------------------